Epicodus-SZ/bad-movies/README.md

 13. Add a DataService.
 Use myRestaurants as an example.
 14. Add a TAG to the MainActivity `public static final String TAG = MainActivity.class.getSimpleName();`
 15. Add ButterKnife to build.gradle `compile 'com.jakewharton:butterknife:8.8.1'` and `annotationProcessor 'com.jakewharton:butterknife-compiler:8.8.1'`
-16. Add a button to the Activity layout (use BK)
+16. Add a button to the Activity layout (use BK), add an onClick listener.
+17. Create a object class for the object we're pulling from the API
+18. Instantiate the new service, and make the API call.
+Pipe results to the LogCat.
+19. If successful, commit and push to github.